Shota Shimizu

 Shota Shimizu (清水 翔太, Shimizu Shōta) is a Japanese singer-songwriter and musician from Yao, Osaka, Japan, who debuted in 2008.
-On June 1, 2008, Shimizu performed at Central Park in New York City, USA, during the annual Japan Day Festival.
+On June 1, 2008, Shimizu performed at Central Park in New York City during the annual Japan Day Festival.
 Shota Shimizu went to a local Christian school in Osaka where he learned how to sing gospel music.
 He became captivated with soul music, which is how his music career started.
 He was inspired by Donny Hathaway, Marvin Gaye, and Ray Charles.

 Before his debut, in November 2007, Shimizu sang in English on amateur night at the Apollo Theater in New York City.
 He was called a "one in a million soul singer" by a local newspaper in New York.
 The second time he performed at the Apollo Theater was on November 19, 2008.
 He sang the song "Sukiyaki" by Kyu Sakamoto in Japanese, where he was given a standing ovation from an audience of 1,500 people.
 He said he sang it because he wanted to show his Japanese pride and demonstrate the beauty of the Japanese language.

 Career

 Umbrella (2008)

 Shimizu's first single, titled "Home", was released on February 20, 2008, and he appeared on Music Station two days after the single's release to promote it.
 "Home" peaked at ranked at number 5 and sold 27,820 units in its first week.
 After 17 weeks, it had sold 125,735 copies.
-His second single, "Aishiteru" (アイシテル, I Love You), was released on June 4, 2008 in Japan.
+His second single, "Aishiteru" (アイシテル, I Love You), was released on June 4, 2008, in Japan.
 It ranked at number 4 and sold 22,778 units in its first week.
 After 12 weeks, it had sold 47,114 copies.
 Shimizu released his third single "My Treasure" on October 22, 2008.
 It ranked at number 15 and sold 9,540 units in its first week.
 After 5 weeks, it had sold 15,365 copies.

-He released his debut album titled Umbrella, on November 26, 2008 in Japan.
+He released his debut album titled Umbrella, on November 26, 2008, in Japan.
 The album ranked at number 2 and sold 56,442 units in its first week.
 After 8 weeks, it has sold 115,863 copies.
 In March 2009, Shimizu began his first headlining tour, the "Umbrella Tour 2009".
 The tickets sold out in one day.

 After Umbrella (2009)

-Shimizu released his fourth single titled "Utsukushii Hibi yo" / "Sayonara wa Itsumo Sobani" on July 15, 2009 in Japan.
+Shimizu released his fourth single titled "Utsukushii Hibi yo" / "Sayonara wa Itsumo Sobani" on July 15, 2009, in Japan.
 It debuted at number 14 and sold 8,576 copies in the first week.
 The track "Kaze no Youni" from this single was inspired by the song "Kaze no Dōkei" from the Chrono Trigger Soundtrack.
 The single sold a total of 11,144 copies so far.